 To access this critical report in Shopify, you can go to Settings > select Payments > and download the report.

 Though payout reports are used for multi purposes, the primary purpose has always been the reconciliation of books, as it takes time for payments to reflect in your bank account.

 You may also use this report to check the time of each transaction, the reference IDs, and any refunds initiated during the selected time period.

 Important Transaction Reports you CAN’T FIND in Shopify

-Shopify merchants may need more than just basic transactional reports from their ecommerce platform.
-Some business needs require specific types or customized information, and it can be difficult to find what you’re looking for.
+Shopify merchants may need more than just basic transactional reports from their e-commerce platform.
+Some business needs require specific types of customized information, and it can be difficult to find what you’re looking for.

 This is especially true for Basic and Standard Shopify plans, which don’t support customized reports.
 Some critical transaction reports that are missing from Shopify include:

 - Pending transaction reports